 - refer the allegations to the police for investigation

-- to lay a charge before the Social Workers Complaints and Disciplinary Tribunal (this would be reserved for serious cases).
+- to lay a charge before the Social Workers Complaints and Disciplinary Tribunal.

 The Social Workers Complaints and Disciplinary Tribunal